Ap0c/json-api-js/README.md

 JSON API - Javascript
 =====================

 A simple, structured JSON API written in Javascript, for communication between apps in a network.
+View the Python version [here](https://github.com/Ap0c/json-api-py).

 ## To Use